Tim Weiner

 Tim Weiner (born June 20, 1956) is an American reporter and author.
-He is the author of five books and co-author of a sixth, and winner of the Pulitzer Prize and National Book Award.
+He is the author of six books and co-author of a seventh, and winner of the Pulitzer Prize and National Book Award.

 Early life and education

 Weiner was born June 20, 1956, to a Jewish family in White Plains, New York.
-His parents, Dora and Herbert Weiner, were both professors.
+His parents, Dora Weiner and Herbert Weiner, were both professors.

 Weiner graduated from Columbia University in 1978 with a Bachelor of Arts degree in history, and from the Columbia University Graduate School of Journalism in 1979.

 Career

 Weiner was a Washington correspondent for The Philadelphia Inquirer from 1982 to 1992, and then worked for The New York Times, from 1993 to 2009, as a foreign correspondent in Mexico, Afghanistan, Pakistan and Sudan, and as a national security correspondent in Washington, DC.

-Weiner won the 1988 Pulitzer Prize for National Reporting as an investigative reporter at The Philadelphia Inquirer, for his articles on the black budget spending at the Pentagon and the CIA.
+Weiner won the 1988 Pulitzer Prize for National Reporting, as an investigative reporter at The Philadelphia Inquirer, for his articles on the hidden "black budget" spending at the Pentagon and the CIA.
 His book Blank Check: The Pentagon's Black Budget is based on that newspaper series.

 He won the National Book Award in Nonfiction for his 2007 book Legacy of Ashes: The History of the CIA.

 In 2012, Weiner published Enemies: A History of the FBI, which traces the history of the FBI's secret intelligence operations, from the bureau's creation in the early 20th century through its ongoing role in the war on terrorism.

 Weiner's 2020 book, The Folly and the Glory: America, Russia, and Political Warfare, 1945–2020, delves into many aspects, largely covert, of the Cold War rivalry between the United States and the Soviet Union (and its successor state, Russia).
 Two episodes given special attention are the CIA's role in the murder of Patrice Lumumba and U.S. support for Joseph Mobutu's kleptocracy in the Democratic Republic of the Congo in the 1960s; and Ronald Reagan's encounter with Pope John Paul II, which led to a covert program to support the Solidarity movement in Poland in the 1980s.
 The book received largely favorable reviews in both the New York Times and the Washington Post, with reviewer Timothy Naftali noting that "Weiner is especially adept at unearthing and explaining the covert side of it all."

+In 2025, Weiner published The Mission: the CIA in the 21st Century.